Knowledgeable And Strategic Criminal Defense Lawyers

-Our team of attorneys at Matthew Lopez Law, PLLC, provides skilled legal representation for complex criminal charges.
+Our team of defense attorneys at Matthew Lopez Law, PLLC, provides skilled legal representation for complex criminal charges.
 We understand the essential need to protect our client’s rights, and we use focused, strategic efforts to mitigate the charges.
+We understand the criminal justice system and know how to navigate the criminal courts to defend your rights.

-With unique backgrounds in varied legal fields and highly awarded attorneys, we are confident we can provide the fierce legal defense that your case needs.
+With unique backgrounds in varied legal fields and highly awarded attorneys, we are confident we can provide the fierce legal defense that you need when you’re facing criminal charges.

 Skilled Defense Of Criminal Charges Or Misdemeanors

-We can help if you are facing misdemeanor charges involving:
+We can help provide a defense for you if you are facing misdemeanor charges involving:

 - Assault by intentionally, knowingly or recklessly causing physical injury to another person